hmelder/jetson-packages/README.md

 ![A screenshot of a terminal displaying a working video pipeline](resources/img/demo.png "GStreamer Demo")

+## Untested:
+This is a list of untested (even for compilation) plugins:
+- gst-nvdrmvideosink
+- gst-nvtee
+- gst-plugins-nv-video-sinks
+- libv4lconvert
+- gst-jpeg
+- gst-egl

 ## Broken:
 - gst-nvcompositor: The GstVideoAggregator interface was unstable at the time this plugin was developed,